 - Recreation trips 4 times each week, including trips to the local library, movies, bowling, concerts, poetry readings, and more

-A Transition to Independence through the Rutland Program
+A Transition to Independence through the Aftercare Program

 Spring Lake Ranch Therapeutic Community offers a multifaceted aftercare program.
 This includes the Cuttingsville-based Elliot House and the Independent Apartment Living Program.

 Our Elliot House aftercare program offers a supported, gradual introduction to greater independence through our transitional living program.
 We recognize that individuals grow and progress at different rates.
 Our program allows clients to move at their own pace through a continuum of care that offers a spectrum of options.
 Residents who transition can flex their wings in an open but supported environment.